High-Protein Cottage Cheese Cookie Dough (Gluten-Free)

 Step 2: Add the Dry Ingredients

 Pour the cottage cheese mixture into a medium-sized mixing bowl.
-Add the almond flour, oat flour, and protein powder.
-Stir with a spatula until well-combined.
+Add ½ cup almond flour, ¼ cup oat flour, and 1 scoop (approximately ¼ cup) vanilla protein powder.
+Stir with a spatula until well combined.
+The mixture should resemble cookie dough and hold together well.

 Transferring the wet cookie dough mix into a glass bowl with a spatula.